 How can I tell if YouTube is leaking my real IP while using a VPN?

 Run a IP address and WebRTC leak test online.
 If the test reveals your real IP or location, you have a leak.
 Enable DNS leak protection and ensure WebRTC is blocked or properly routed through the VPN.
-How to use hola free vpn on microsoft edge for better browsing
+Why your xbox isnt working with your vpn and how to fix it fast 2026

 Should I use split tunneling for YouTube?